mtumilowicz/js-nodejs-websocket-workshop/README.md

     * only relationship to HTTP is that its handshake is interpreted by HTTP servers as an Upgrade request
 * the intent of WebSockets is to provide a relatively simple protocol that can coexist with HTTP and deployed HTTP infrastructure (such as proxies)
-* It's also designed in such a way that its servers can share a port with HTTP servers, by having its handshake be a valid HTTP Upgrade request
+* it's also designed in such a way that its servers can share a port with HTTP servers, by having its handshake be a valid HTTP Upgrade request
 * by default, the WebSocket Protocol uses port 80 for regular WebSocket connections and port 443 for WebSocket connections tunneled over Transport Layer Security (TLS)
 * supports text and binary data

 ## digression

 ### long polling
 1. server holds the request open
 1. waiting for a state change (e.g. new data emerges)